sangelici/AC-Town-Builder-Client/README.md

   3. As the user, I want to be able to select and delete resident
   4. As the user, I want to press a button and view the towns and residents that I have created

 Note: I did not reach the point of implementing the front-end functionality for my Residents resource, but it will be something I would like to incorporate in the future!
+All CRUD actions have been applied to the towns resourcexs

 # Technologies Used